Share this article:

 June in Alzheimer’s Awareness Month and The Alzheimer’s Association has marked June 21, the summer solstice, as the day to create a global observance and shed light on Alzheimer’s disease.
 “The Longest Day” initiative unites teams around the world to raise awareness, and honor the strength, passion and endurance of those facing Alzheimer’s disease.

 Elsevier is pleased to announce several new titles in its neuroscience collection that focus on Alzheimer’s and neurodegenerative disease research and management.
-All books are available online via ScienceDirect as well as in print or e-book.
+These books are available online via ScienceDirect, in print or as an e-book on the Elsevier Store.
 Click on the links below to read a complimentary chapter from some of these ground-breaking books.

 A Roadmap for Curing Cancer, Alzheimer’s, and Cardiovascular Disease, by Paul J. Marangos, defines deficiencies in academic life science research, including conflicting incentives and QA/QC issues, and offers recommendations on how to eliminate them.
 It provides a rationale for FDA reform, and details how a reformed NIH can partner with regulators and industry to create a NASA-type effort to speed cures of terminal diseases.
 Read the chapter “The Public Will Make it Happen.”